hargroa2/AlgorithmStudy/JavaScriptCardio/studyguide.md

 ### 5. filter()

 - Returns a new array with all elements that pass the test defined by the given function.
-Any elements that fail to pass are taken out
+Any elements that fail to pass are taken out.
+- Note that this does not change the original array
+- arr.filter(callback(element), thisArg)
+  - callback: The test function to execute on each array element.
+Will return true or false if an element passes or not
+  - element: The current element from the array
+  - thisArg(optional): The value to use as `this` when executing the function.
+By default, it is undefined

 ```
 let numbers = [1, 2, 3, 4, 5, 6];